-Join Taz Tally for an in-depth discussion in this video Correcting highlight and shadow areas, part of Color Correction in Adobe Camera Raw.
+Join Taz Tally for an in-depth discussion in this video Correcting highlight and shadow areas, part of Adobe Camera Raw: Color Correction.

 - In this first exercise we're actually going to start performing color adjustments of our images.
 For this first project we're going to return to this grim glacier image that we completely evaluated in the previous chapter.
 In fact, most of the images that we're going to be using in this chapter to correct and adjust we previously evaluated so I really want to encourage you to go back to the previous chapter if you haven't made your way through that and go through all the evaluations because our adjustments and discussions are going to start off where those evaluations ended.
 Go ahead and open up the cropped version of the grim glacier image.

 In camera raw it's a .cr2 file so it's a raw file so it'll open right up in camera raw.
 Remember we discussed cropping the image first so you're doing your evaluation adjustment on just the pixels that you actually want to end up with.
 Then we set color sampler points here in the white highlight something we thought was a diffused white highlight that is the white snow.
 By the way in glacier images for those of you who shoot snow and glaciers stay away from the ice because it's blue green.
 You'll always want to put this on new snow.
 Alright and we saw by looking at the numbers looking at the histogram big blue color cast here.